-TSN defines standard L2 technology to provide deterministic capability on 802.1Q bridged networks.
+TSN defines standard L2 technology to provide deterministic capability on IEEE 802.1Q bridged networks.
 It guarantees end-to-end QoS for the real-time applications with bounded latency, minimized jitter, and high reliability.
 Industries like automotive, industrial and professional audio comprised by multiple network devices will benefit from deterministic connectivity and optimization over Ethernet wires.

-Future industrial wireless communications will take advantage of this infrastructure.
-The wired/wireless integrated networks for future flexible factories IoT scenarios should be able to

-- accommodate various applications with different end-to-end QoS requirements.
-These requirements can be guaranteed by closing the gaps within the following functions: - End to end stream reservation in a wired/wireless integrated network - Wireless link redundancy for reliability and jitter improvement - Adaptation to rapid changes in wireless environments - Coordination among the wireless transmissions in the unlicensed bands
+- 1 Future industrial wireless communications will take advantage of this infrastructure.
+The - 2 wired/wireless integrated networks for future flexible factories IoT scenarios should be able to - 3 accommodate various applications with different end-to-end QoS requirements.
+These - 4 requirements can be guaranteed by closing the gaps within the following functions: - 5 End-to-end stream reservation in a wired/wireless integrated network - Wireless link redundancy for reliability and jitter improvement - 7 Adaptation to rapid changes in wireless environments - 8 Coordination among the wireless transmissions in the unlicensed bands

-7 Gaps analysis of existing standards and technologies for Flexible Factory network
+9 Gaps analysis of existing standards and technologies for Flexible Factory network

-- 8 End to end stream reservation in a wired/wireless integrated network - 9 Streams are used to describe the data communication between end stations with strict time - 10 requirements.
-In 2010, the 'Audio/Video Bridging (predecessor of TSN) Task Group' standardized - 11 the Stream Reservation Protocol (SRP) as IEEE Std 802.1Q-2018 Clause 35, which was then - incorporated in the mainline 802.1Q standard.

-- 13 The protocol allows end stations to register their willingness to "Talk" or "Listen" to specific - streams, and it propagates that information through the network to reserve resources for the - 15 streams.
-Network bridges between the end stations maintain bandwidth reservation records - 16 when a Talker and one or more Listeners register their intentions for the same stream over a - 17 network path with sufficient bandwidth and other resources.
-SRP utilizes three signaling protocols - 18 from IEEE Std 802.1Q-2018, MMRP (Clause 10.9), MVRP (Clause 11) and MSRP (Clause 35.1), to - 19 establish stream reservations across a bridged network. - 20 IEEE 802.11aa specifies a set of enhancements to the original 802.11 MAC QoS functions which - 21 enables the transportation of AV streams with robustness and reliability over wireless shared - 22 medium.
-It defines the interworking with bridge networks to facilitate end-to-end stream - 23 reservations when one or more 802.11 wireless links are in between Talker and Listener. - 24 It is stated in Annex C.3 of 802.1Q that 'From the bandwidth reservation standpoint an IEEE 802.11 - 25 BSS network is modeled as a Bridge'.
-As one of the essential advantages of SRP, it provides a single - 26 bandwidth reservation protocol across multiple media types of both wired and wireless. - 27 The recent published standard IEEE 802.1Qcc specifies a set of large enhancements to SRP, - 28 introducing the concept of centralized configuration model with a centralized network controller - 29 (CNC).
-As shown in Figure 14, CNC is a new system level entity that may be capable of calculating - 30 the best possible solution for a set of predefined configuration and configure the bridges to meet - 31 those QoS demands conveyed through the User Network Interfaces (UNI).
-Within UNI, the - 32 attributes about traffic specifics and maximum latency are shared with the CNC for proper stream - 33 management in an end-to-end perspective.
+- 10 End-to-end stream reservation in a wired/wireless integrated network - 11 Streams are used to describe the data communication between end stations with strict time - requirements.
+In 2010, the 'Audio/Video Bridging (predecessor of TSN) Task Group' standardized - 13 the Stream Reservation Protocol (SRP) as IEEE Std 802.1Q-2018 Clause 35, which was then - incorporated in the mainline IEEE 802.1Q standard. - 15 The protocol allows end stations to register their willingness to "Talk" or "Listen" to specific streams, - and it propagates that information through the network to reserve resources for the streams. - 17 Network bridges between the end stations maintain bandwidth reservation records when a Talker - and one or more Listeners register their intentions for the same stream over a network path with - sufficient bandwidth and other resources.
+SRP utilizes three signaling protocols from IEEE Std - 20 802.1Q-2018, MMRP (Clause 10.9), MVRP (Clause 11), MSRP (subclause 35.1), and the new Project - 21 P802.1Qdd on Resource Allocation Protocol to establish stream reservations across a bridged - 22 networkand MSRP (subclause 35.1), to establish stream reservations across a bridged network. - 23 IEEE 802.11aa specifies a set of enhancements to the original IEEE 802.11 MAC QoS functions that - 24 enables the transportation of AV streams with robustness and reliability over wireless shared - 25 medium.
+It defines the interworking with bridge networks to facilitate end-to-end stream - 26 reservations when one or more IEEE 802.11 wireless links are in between Talker and Listener. - 27 It is stated in Annex C.3 of IEEE Std 802.1Q that "From the bandwidth reservation standpoint, an - 28 IEEE 802.11 BSS network is modeled as a Bridge."
+As one of the essential advantages of SRP, it - 29 provides a single bandwidth reservation protocol across multiple media types of both wired and - 30 wireless.

+- 31 The recently published standard, IEEE Std 802.1Qcc, specifies a set of large enhancements to SRP, - 32 introducing the concept of centralized configuration model with a centralized network controller - 33 (CNC).
+As shown in Figure 14, CNC is a new system level entity that may be capable of calculating - 34 the best possible solution for a set of predefined configuration and configure the bridges to meet - 35 those QoS demands conveyed through the User Network Interfaces (UNI).
+Within UNI, the - 36 attributes about traffic specifics and maximum latency are shared with the CNC for proper stream - 37 management in an end-to-end perspective.

-Figure 14 Centralized configuration bridge network
+Figure 14-Centralized configuration bridge network